An elementary approach to rigorous approximation of invariant measures: A general statement on the approximation of fixed points

-Let us consider a restriction of the transfer operator to an invariant normed subspace (often a Banach space of regular measures) $\mathcal{B\subseteq }SPM(X)$ and let us still denote it by $L$:$\mathcal{B\rightarrow B}$.
+Let us consider a restriction of the transfer operator to an invariant normed subspace (often a Banach space of measures having some regularity) $\mathcal{B\subseteq }SM(X)$ and let us denote its norm as $||\ ||_{\mathcal{B}}$.
+Let us still denote the restricted tranfer operator by $L$:$\mathcal{B\rightarrow B}$.
 Suppose it is possible to approximate $L$ in a suitable way by another operator $L_{\delta }$ for which we can calculate fixed points and other properties.
+We suppose $\delta \in {\mathbb R}$, being a parameter measuring the accuracy of the approximation (e.g. the size of a grid).

 Our extent is to exploit as much as possible the information contained in $L_{\delta }$ to approximate fixed points of $L$.
 Let us hence suppose that $f,$ $f_{\delta }\in \mathcal{B}$ are fixed points, respectively of $L$ and $L_{\delta }$.